Open Door Policy At The Workplace - Purpose, Pros And Cons

 "When senior leaders maintain an open door policy for employees to approach them and have meaningful discussions, it promotes a culture that encourages discussion over an argument.
 Sharing of information also increases, and speed in making decisions results in delivering better products and services."

-Big companies like IBM, Delta Airlines have also implemented the policy as part of its management system.
+Big companies like IBM, Delta Airlines have also implemented the policy as part of their management system.
 These companies have witnessed a considerable measure of success through the approach.

 However, the term "open door" is subject to interpretation.
 Different companies might implement the policy in different ways and might have varied purposes.